charlesmuchene/adb/README.md

 # Adb
-Android app as an adb host.
-This implementation uses [USB-Host Mode](https://developer.android.com/guide/topics/connectivity/usb/host.html) apis available since Android 3.1.
+This is an Android app, ADB host implementation, fully written in [Kotlin](kotlinlang.org) <3 (save for the native sources, for now).
+It uses [USB-Host Mode](https://developer.android.com/guide/topics/connectivity/usb/host.html) apis available since Android 3.1.

-The app registers for `USB Device Attached` events on the manifest to connect to the filtered Adb capable devices (as defined in the intent filter xml).
-The app also enumerates already connected devices during launch and attempts to connect to them.
+The app listens for `USB Device Attached` events, as registered on the manifest, to connect to the filtered Adb capable devices (see the intent filter xml).
+It also enumerates and attempts connection to already plugged devices during launch.

+### Authentication
+During adb protocol connection handshake, the Android device sends a token for the host to sign using public key encryption -- RSA.
+Android uses a custom format of the public key that is stored by device after a successful auth-dance for subsequent verification.

+An RSA keypair is generated natively using a [build](https://github.com/google/boringssl/blob/master/BUILDING.md#building-for-android) of [BoringSSL](https://github.com/google/boringssl) for Android.
+The app uses an `armeabi-v7a` static boringssl crypto lib but you can also find a `arm64-v8a` in the boringssl folder under native sources.
+NB: Make sure to change the app's target abi in the module's build.gradle if you make the swap.

 ### Caveat
 Max payload for an Adb packet is `65,536` bytes but the app only supports a max `16,384` bytes as limited by the native usb IO implementation.